 Sometimes the best thing a lawyer can do for someone is to refuse to accept his or her case.
 I know that sounds awful at first blush.
 Certainly the person would not be seeking a lawyer if he or she did not feel the need for legal assistance.
 But there are some cases when a lawyer has an ethical duty to not accept a case, and sometimes it’s just the best thing for the potential client that the lawyer refuses to take on the client.

-Lawyers have a fiduciary duty to their clients.
-A fiduciary duty is a legal duty to place someone else’s needs before one’s own needs.
+Lawyers have a fiduciary duty to their clients, meaning the lawyer must place the client’s financial needs before the needs of the lawyer.
 Breaching this duty by doing things that harm the client legally or financially can have criminal and other consequences for the lawyer.
 Starting litigation for a client when the case is frivolous is a breach of duty because it could get the client into legal trouble.
 It could also be a breach if the lawyer knew there was no remedy available for the client but still took the client’s money to work the case.
+Or the case could be frivolous if the client wants to sue someone as a form of harassment.
+Courts don’t like this.

 For example, imagine two neighbors in a suburban subdivision.
-If neighbor one steps on neighbor two’s yard while mowing his own lawn, a trespass has been committed.
-Neighbor two could sue neighbor one for trespass.
+If Neighbor 1 steps on Neighbor 2’s yard while mowing his own lawn, a trespass has technically been committed.
+Neighbor 2 could sue Neighbor 1 for trespass.
 But what are the damages?
-Neighbor one did no lasting damage to neighbor two’s yard.
+Neighbor 1 did no lasting damage to Neighbor 2’s yard.
 In court the judge would likely agree that a trespass has been committed, but the judge would likely not award any damages to the plaintiff.
 Meanwhile the plaintiff has likely spent hundreds or thousands of dollars on legal fees and gets nothing in return from the court except a document that basically says “Plaintiff, you are right.
 So what?”.
 Most lawyers would pass on a case like this one because they see it offers no real benefit for the client but costs the client money.